tvoelkel/challenge/README.md

 # Shopping Basket library

-Required Java 21 or newer.
+Requires Java 21 or newer.

 Contains ´Basket.java´ to simulate a shopping basket that contains items.
 On total sum calculation, items are queried from the ´Warehouse.java´ instance via their name, to retrieve their price and sale status.